What is EERA?

 For anyone who is interested in education!
 That includes (naturally) our members, but also educators and policymakers around Europe, and of course parents.
 We intend the blog to be accessible to all.

-Why should I contribute to the EERA blog?
+10 reasons to contribute to the EERA blog

-• summarise your work for your peers and attract their interest
+Summarise your work to your peers and attract their interest

 Remember that our target audience is both academic and non-academics and adapt your writing to suit these readers.
 Casey Fiedler suggests: